 “I’m not waiting that long,” said Steve’s mom.
 “I want the number for this boy’s parents.”

 His mother fumed all the way to the hospital.
 When she’d calmed down, she asked a few questions about Beth Forester.
-Steve, infected with her indignation, did not bother to cast her in a sympathetic light.
+Steve, infected with her indignation, didn’t bother to cast Beth in a sympathetic light.

 By the time he’d gotten to bed, arm nestled awkwardly beside him in a square vinyl sling, his anxiety for the meeting with Eric and the principal had eased, and he wondered, both curious and apprehensive, what Tess might do at lunch.